 - Roadside stop/start

-- On-road and Backing Skills Test - Allowed up to 30 errors and must complete the backing in less than 10 minutes
+- On-road and backing skills test: you are allowed up to 30 errors and must complete the backing in less than 10 minutes.

-For a vehicle that is equipped with air brakes, you must bring the following:
+For all Class A (including Class AR) and any Class D road test where the vehicle is equipped with air brakes, you must bring the following:

 - Wheel chocks or blocks